CodeScop/Oge-Mai-Field-Guide/balancequests.md

 - **Type:** Collection
 - **Requirements:** Deliver 12 Nuig String, 25 River Grass, 4 Vezi Shell, and 50 Dust
 - **Rewards:** 1 River Chest
 - **Recommendations:** If these requirements are difficult, you probably haven't done enough of the battle sidequests.
 Go ahead and revel in those a bit.
 Some involve a fair amount of traveling, but that's just a good reason to put them all together and do them at once.
-Anyway, there's only one Main Quest left after this, so you might as well pace yourself.
+Anyway, there's only one Main Quest left in Balance after this, so you might as well pace yourself.

 ### Main Quest 5: The Water Calls